 Applications are accepted in spring for the Richard G. Law Excellence Award for Undergraduate Teaching.
 Visit our Law Awards page to download a copy of the request for proposals and apply for an award.

-Applications for Law Awards are due March 10, 2022.
+Applications for Law Awards are due in spring.

 The decision tree diagram shown below may help individuals identify the right grant program to support their IDEA-related project.